 Oils

-This thorough guide provides helpful information about the oils beneficial for high-porosity hair, as well as a comprehensive list of ingredients that are advantageous or should be avoided: Discover the Most Beneficial Oils for High Porosity Hair.
+This thorough guide provides helpful information about the oils beneficial for high-porosity hair and a comprehensive list of ingredients that are advantageous or should be avoided: Discover the Most Beneficial Oils for High Porosity Hair.

 Protein Treatments

-Here is an extensive guide to the ultimate protein treatments that provides beneficial details on how high-porosity hair can be nourished and repaired, as well as an in-depth list of ingredients: Protein Treatments for High Porosity Hair (Learn the Best Type of Proteins to Use).
+Here is an extensive guide to the ultimate protein treatments that provide beneficial details on how high-porosity hair can be nourished and repaired and an in-depth list of ingredients: Protein Treatments for High Porosity Hair (Learn the Best Type of Proteins to Use).

 If you need a good dandruff shampoo, check out my blog, ‘The Best Dandruff Shampoo for Curly Hair: Find the Right Solution for You.’